reinterpretcat/vrp/doc/src/concepts/pragmatic/problem/vehicle-types.md

 - **end** (optional) specifies vehicle end place defined via location and latest arrival time.
 When omitted, then vehicle ends on last job location
 - **breaks** (optional) a list of vehicle breaks.
 A break is specified by:
-     - time window or interval after which a break should happen (e.g. between 3 or 4 hours after start).
+     - time window or interval after which a break should happen (e.g. between 3 or 4 hours after start)
+     - duration of the break
-     - optional location.
-If it is omitted then break is stick to location of job served before break See example [here](../../../examples/pragmatic/break.md)
+     - optional locations.
+When present, one of locations is used for break.
+If it is omitted then break is stick to location of job served before break.
+    See example [here](../../../examples/pragmatic/break.md)
 - **reloads** (optional) a list of vehicle reloads.
 A reload is a place where vehicle can load new deliveries and unload pickups.
 It can be used to model multi trip routes.